 Prayers are the link between a person and God.
 A person prays to God begging for His Mercy and Forgiveness.
 Prayer not only is an act of worship but also serves a social function; Muslims from across one community would congregate to pray in the Mosque together.
-The Prophet r said: "The first thing a person will be held accountable for on the Day of Resurrection is his prayers; if they are complete, then all his deeds will be accepted."
+The Prophet r said: "Indeed the first deed by which a servant will be called to account on the Day of Resurrection is his Salat.
+If it is complete, he is successful and saved, but if it is defective, he has failed and lost.
+So if something is deficient in his obligatory (prayers) then the Lord, Mighty and Sublime says: 'Look!
+Are there any voluntary (prayers) for my worshipper?'
+So with them, what was deficient in his obligatory (prayers) will be completed.
+Then the rest of his deeds will be treated like that." ."
+AT-TIRMIDHI